-(iv) Interest rate on the JMMB loans are at 10% per annum and were granted with the sole purpose of completing the construction and equipping the Ambulatory Surgery Centre and In-Patient Unit.
+Interest rate on the JMMB loans is at 10% per annum with the amount capitalised.
+They were granted with the sole purpose of completing the construction and equipping the Ambulatory Surgery Centre and In-Patient Unit.

 The loans are for a period of 12 months commencing at date of issue.
 They carry an "option to purchase" property as a means of repayment.